jsinkers/notes/_notebooks/comp_sys/14_summary.md

 ### ICMP Internet Control Message Protocol

+- used by hosts and routers to communicate network-layer information, typically used for error reporting, MTU path discovery, and network diagnostic utilities
+- e.g. _Destination network unreachable_ when web browsing originates from ICMP
+- messages are carried as IP payload: architecturally lies just above IP
 - `ping`: sends ICMP echo messages
+  - sends type 8 code 0
+  - receiver responds with type 0 code 0 ICMP echo reply
 - `traceroute`: exploits ICMP _time exceeded_ message
+  - sends out UDP segments with unlikely port number
   - sends out packets to target destination each with incremented TTL (starting from 1)
   - TTL hits zero at successive routers along the route, causing it to return _time exceeded_ message, revealing IP address of router on route
+  - at an intermediate router when TTL hits 0, the router discards the datagram and sends ICMP warning message to the source (type 11 code 0)
+  - at destination, host sends port unreachable ICMP message (type 3 code 3)
+  - once received probe packets no longer need to be sent
   - sender can now determine path and timings of route a packet will take
+- messages have type and code field, and contain header and 1st 8 bytes of IP datagram that caused the ICMP message to be generated (for diagnosis)
+- **destination unreachable**: message type used
+  - in path MTU discovery with **fragmentation required** code
+  - when routing algorithm is running and forwarding tables are in inconsistent state

 ### DHCP Dynamic Host Configuration Protocol